 On our own Wild Wings Safaris in Kruger, we do not go off-road.
 We offer courtesy binoculars, bottled water and blankets on each drive.

+Because we are the best.
 Booking through Wild Wings Safaris gives you the security of knowing that your safari is in the hands of a trusted, professional tour operator.
 We pride ourselves on being friendly, straight-talking safari experts with in-depth local knowledge.